Dental anatomy: Mandibular canine

 The mandibular canine is the tooth located distally from both mandibular lateral incisors of the mouth but mesially from both mandibular first premolars.

 Premolar (bicuspid)

 Premolars are found distal to canines and mesial to molars.
 They are divided into first and second premolars.
 The functions of premolars vary.
 There are no deciduous premolars.
 Instead, the teeth that precede the permanent premolars are the deciduous molars.

 Maxillary first premolar

 The maxillary first premolar is the tooth located laterally from both the maxillary canines of the mouth but mesially from both maxillary second premolars.
 The function of this premolar is similar to that of canines in regard to tearing being the principal action during chewing.
 There are two cusps on maxillary first premolars, and the buccal cusp is sharp enough to resemble the prehensile teeth found in carnivorous animals.
 There is a distinctive concavity on the cervical third of the crown extending onto the root.
-The maxillary 1st premolar is also bifurcated with two roots.
+The maxillary first premolar is bifurcated, typically having two roots.